emertx/backpressure_test/README.md

 }
 ```

-These operators when passed on to `lift` in `Observable`, get wrapped inside a new `Observable` which on subscription passes the incoming `Subscriber` to the provided operator and then call `onStart` of the `Subscriber`.
+These operators when passed on to `lift` in `Observable`, get wrapped inside a new `Observable` which on subscription passes the incoming `Subscriber` to the provided operator and then call `onStart` of the returned `Subscriber`.
 Since essentially the above mentioned operators just return the incoming subscriber, there is a possibility of `onStart` getting called multiple times (which has the potential to mess up backpressure)

 **PARTIAL CODE TO REPRODUCE**